Dhadak Movie Review: Despite Ishaan Khatter's Terrific Act, You Crave For Sairat's Simplicity!

 - Guess Who!
 This Celeb Makes Janhvi Kapoor Feel Like She's The Most Important Girl In The World

-- Like Janhvi Kapoor & Ishaan Khatter, 7 Other B-town Debut Jodis Who Created Huge Hype Before Release

 Remakes are a difficult path to tread upon.
 Especially if its premise is borrowed from a blockbuster film like Sairat which wasn't just a Marathi film but had eventually turned into a phenomenon.
-When Shashank Khaitan chose to adapt this film as Dhadak, people expressed divided opinion.
+When Shashank Khaitan chose to adapt this film as Dhadak, people expressed divided opinions.
 Some felt the classic shouldn't be touched, others said a retelling of the tale on a larger canvas would work in its favour.
-So, does the filmmaker succeed in winning over your hearts?
+So, does the film-maker succeed in winning over your hearts?
 Well, the answer is both yes and no.

 Instead of the interiors of Maharashtra, Shashank's doomed love story shifts its base to Udaipur, Rajasthan where Madhukar (Ishaan Khatter) loses his heart to an upper-caste girl Parthavi (Janhvi Kapoor) who is the daughter of an affluent political kingpin.
 Eventually, she reciprocates his feelings.
 While the young hearts beat for each other, the caste divide raises its ugly head and forces them to take a bold step against the societal norms.
 Will their forbidden love stand the test of time?
 More importantly, will they have a happily ever after?

 Tragic stories of doomed love have always been popular in Hindi cinema.
 But rarely does one get to watch a film which talks about love between castes!
 You can almost count them on your fingertips- Masaan, Ankur, Acchut Kanya amongst the few ones.
 Another film is Bimal Roy's 1959 classic 'Sujata' which had a Dalit girl (Nutan) falling in love with a Brahmin boy (Sunil Dutt).
-Of course, this film had the prejudice overcomed by the lovers towards the end.
+Of course, this film had the prejudice overcome by the lovers towards the end.
 In that way, Dhadak is brave enough to address inter-caste love in a more realistic way.

 But before you break into cheers, it breaks my heart to say that while Dhadak is a well-intent film, it eventually succumbs to the usual rich girl-poor guy trope.
 Shashank ends up brushing the topic of caste under the rug for most of the time until the film reaches the climax.
 On the other hand, that's exactly where Sairat scored brownie points.
-Also the filmmaker skipped a few sequences from the original which I felt was crucial to depict Madhukar and Parthavi's starkly contrast personalities and upbringing.
+Also, the filmmaker skipped a few sequences from the original which I felt was crucial to depict Madhukar and Parthavi's starkly contrast personalities and upbringing.

 You crave for Sairat's rawness and simplicity in Ishaan Khatter-Janhvi Kapoor starrer Dhadak but find none!
 The frothy first half does make for an engaging watch for Ishaan's lovely camaraderie with his friends and his budding romance with Janhvi.
 But post interval, when the film is supposed to go high on intensity, things start crumbling.
 The depressing reality is supposed to hit you hard.
 But oops, we ain't so lucky on that front!